smtucker/natpunch/README.md

 ```

 (Replace `<server_address>` with the server's IP address and `<port>` with the server's port number.)

+## Client Commands

+The client supports the following commands:

+- `list`: Lists all clients registered with the server.
+- `connect <index>`: Connects to a client by its index from the `list` command.
+- `ping <index>`: Pings a client by its index to verify a direct connection.
+- `lobbies`: Lists all available lobbies.
+- `create <name> <max_players>`: Creates a new lobby.
+- `join <index>`: Joins a lobby by its index from the `lobbies` command.
+- `help`: Displays a list of available commands.
+- `exit`: Exits the client.

+## Testing

+The `test_mvp.sh` and `test_lobby.sh` scripts can be used to test the NAT punching and lobby functionality.

+Once connected, you can use the `ping` command to verify that a direct peer-to-peer connection has been established.

+**Example:**

+1. Run `./test_mvp.sh` to start the server and two clients.
+2. In one client, type `list` to see the other client's index.
+3. Type `connect <index>` to initiate the NAT punch-through.
+4. Type `ping <index>` to send a direct ping to the other client.

+A successful ping will be logged in both clients, confirming a direct connection.

 ## **🙌 Join the Community**